Financial Aid & Scholarships

 Submit the VMBS Scholarship Application, which makes you eligible for scholarships offered through the Office of the Dean.

-Note: Texas A&M University also offers scholarships through the Financial Aid Office.
+Note: Texas A&M University Scholarships & Financial Aid also offers scholarships and other aid.

 Step 2